Specnr/MultiResetWall/README.md

 ## Utility Functions

 In the /utils folder, you'll find some helpful scripts which we will add to over time.
+You can also access some of these by right clicking on the tray icon for TheWall.ahk

 ### Startup.ahk
 This script will startup your instances for you, however it will only work after your first session.